alexstaravoitau/navoshta.github.io/_posts/2017-03-06-detecting-road-features.md

 {: .notice}

 # Results
-This clearly is a very naive way of detecting and tracking road features, and wouldn't be used in the fiels as it is likely to fail in too many scenarios:
+This clearly is a very naive way of detecting and tracking road features, and wouldn't be used in real world application as-is, since it is likely to fail in too many scenarios:

 * Going up or down the hill.
 * Changing weather conditions.